Transistor Circuit Types Include:

 See also: Transistor circuit design

-Active constant current sources are often used in circuits.
-Often these constant current sources use transistors, although FETs and where applicable, vacuum tunes of thermionic valves can be used as well.
+The simplest constant current source uses a single electronic component: a resistor, but often the constant current sources use transistors, although FETs and where applicable, vacuum tunes of thermionic valves can be used as well.

-It is possible to make an active constant current source using a single transistor, although more comprehensive designs are also available using additional components.
+It is possible to make an active constant current source using a single transistor and a couple of resistors, although more comprehensive designs are also available using a few additional electronic components.

 Active current source applications